VodafoneAustralia/qe-tech-challenge/README.md

 # qe-tech-challenge

 Welcome to our Quality Engineering Technical challenge.
-The purpose of this challenge is to give you an opportunity to demostrate your skills and show us why you are the one.
+The purpose of this challenge allows you to demonstrate your skills and show us why you are the one.

 ## The Challenge

-Currentlly we are running project [SuperHeroes and SuperVillain](https://github.com/users/ale-sanchez-g/projects/1).
-This is running in a Kanban Board and there are some tasks that need to be completed prior to our big release.
+Currently, we are running project [SuperHeroes and SuperVillain](https://github.com/users/ale-sanchez-g/projects/1).
+This is running in a Kanban Board and some tasks need to be completed before our big release.

-Currenlty the application is made of a Basic HTML front end that connects to differenct services with GraphQL and Rest APIs.
+Currently, the application is made of a Basic HTML front end that connects to different services with GraphQL and Rest APIs.

-To be successfull in this challenge you need to provide the below:
+To be successful in this challenge you need to provide the below:

-- Rerport any Defects in a DEFECT.md file in this repo
+- Report any Defects in a DEFECT.md file in this repo
 - Web automation framework to regression test https://responsivefight.herokuapp.com/
 - API automation framework to regression test https://supervillain.herokuapp.com/api-docs/

 ### Extra Points

-- Find the security vulnerability and report it.
+- Find security vulnerabilities and report them.
   - Also, create a user in the game with more than **4000** points in the [leaderboard](https://responsivefight.herokuapp.com/leaderboard)
-- Run your test in a CI that can be access by anyone
+- Run your test in a CI that can be accessed by anyone
 - Integrate your test with a Visual Validation tool
 - Integrate your CI execution with a public slack channel